propagandawatch/propaganda_pictures/README.md

 # Propaganda In A New Era

-> Who controls the past controls the future.
-Who controls the present controls the past. - George Orwell

 This is a crowdsourced archive of posters, online advertisements, and other ephemera in modern China.
 The goal is to track and collect political messaging across the country -- which is why we need you!

 If you have **firsthand** photos, feel free to share them to propagandawatch@protonmail.com.
 Be sure to send the location (city, province) and date that it was taken too :)